-If you want to come study in Japan, you are most likely going to need to obtain a visa.
-There are several different types of visas that allow you to study in Japan, and it is important to know the differences between the types so that you can choose the visa that is most suitable for you.
+If you want to come study in Japan, you are going to need to obtain a visa.
+The most obvious one is the student visa, however there are other types of visas that allow you to study in Japan.

 There are also some benefits of having a student visa, such as being able to participate in part time work up to 28 hours per week, and being able to sign contracts for things like apartments, cell phones, and banks.
 Unlike the tourist visa, this visa takes some time to apply for.

 If you wish to apply for a student visa, it is important to contact Go!
 Go!
 Nihon at least 6 months prior to the date you wish to arrive in Japan.
 Go!
 Go!
 Nihon will help you through all steps in the application process to make sure everything is taken care of smoothly and without difficulty.